run-ai/docs/docs/developer/admin-rest-api/rest-project.md

 Update an existing Project.

 !!!
 Important
-    The Update API expects all Project fields.
+    The Update API expects all editable Project fields.
 Fields that are omitted will be removed from the object.

 __Example__